 On a separate page, prepare a budget summarizing the use of proposed funding and all other resources available for the project.
-A suggested "Capital Budget Summary" format is included on the following worksheets.
-A budget summary for non-capital projects is also included.
-Please revise the form(s) and annotate budget items as they relate to your project.
+A sample "Capital Budget Summary" format is included on the following worksheets.
+A sample budget summary for non-capital projects is also included.
+Please use Excel budget available on the City of Davis website and revise the budget items as they relate to your project.
+Use Excel budgets available on City of Davis website as Capital Budget Summary and Project Budget Summary.